k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_management_window.md

 The search returns matching tasks across all task groups.

+## AI Helper – AI-Assisted Task Search

+The **TDM Agent** is available in the **TDM App**.
+It makes it easier to find and prepare TDM tasks using natural language.
+Instead of browsing or filtering through the task list and then manually provision them, testers can simply describe what they want to do.
+The TDM Agent identifies the most appropriate task, opens it, and **pre-fills its editable execution attributes based on the user's request**.
+When needed and allowed, it also adds new attributes.
+The tester can then review the suggested values, make any necessary changes, and execute the task.

+Click [here](14_tdm_agent.md) for more information about the TDM agent.

 ## Creating a New Task

 Click **New task** in the top-right corner of the window to open the task creation flow.
 See [Task Components](14_task_components.md) for details on creating and configuring tasks.